farhan-helmy/farhan-helmy/README.md

 **About Me!**

-- 👨🏽‍💻 I'm a Solution Architect Intern at Amazon
+- 👨🏽‍💻 I'm a Solution Architect Intern at Amazon Web Services (AWS)
 - 🌱 I’m also working part time as software developer.
 - 🤔 My interest lies in backend engineering.
 - 💬 Learning a lot of latest tech!